Andriiklymiuk/corgi/README.md

 Auto git cloning, db seeding, concurrent running and much more.

+While in services you can create whatever you want, but in db services **for now it supports**: postgres, mongodb, mysql, rabbitmq, sqs and redis.

+***Planning to add***: Kafka, dynamodb (probably), scylladb and surrealdb.

 ## VSCODE users

 You can install [corgi extension](https://marketplace.visualstudio.com/items?itemName=corgi.corgi) to get syntax highlights and much more